 Bitstamp is an exchange known for its traditional values of security, service, and consistency.
 It is one of the oldest crypto exchanges that has demonstrated its ability to provide quality service over a long period of time.

-The exchange offers over 75 tradable cryptos on an easy-to-use interface with market and limit orders, and you can use the mobile app to trade on the go.
+The exchange offers over 75 tradable cryptos on an easy-to-use interface with market and limit orders, and you can use the mobile app for crypto trading on the go.

-Monthly trade volumes between $1,000 and $10,000 attract the standard fee while volumes above $10,000 attract lower fees within certain volume brackets.
-The fee continues to decline with increased volume until it reaches a floor of 0.03% for monthly volumes above $1 billion.
+Monthly crypto trading volumes between $1,000 and $10,000 attract the standard fee while volumes above $10,000 attract a lower trading fee within certain volume brackets.
+The trading fee continues to decline with increased volume until it reaches a floor of 0.03% for monthly volumes above $1 billion.

-You can deposit using payment channels like credit cards, international wire transfers, Faster payments (UK), ACH payments, Google and Apple Pay, and SEPA transfers.
+You can deposit into this cryptocurrency exchange using payment channels like credit cards, international wire transfers, Faster payments (UK), ACH payments, Google Pay and Apple Pay, and SEPA transfers.
 Withdrawals also support the same channels.

 These methods have various fees attached to them.
 For example, credit card transactions cost 5% of the deposit amount for both deposits and withdrawals, so does Google Pay and Apple Pay.